teleporthq/teleport-documentation/component-generators/README.md

 }
 ```

-(if you are not familiar with this UIDL representation, you can
-read more about it here TODO LINK TO UIDL)

-We would like to generate something similar to the React or Vue
-components seen in the generated content tabs of the example above.
+We would like to generate something similar to the React or Vue components seen in the generated content tabs of the example above.

-While this example is simple, it allows us to introduce the concept
-of mapping of content.
+While this example is simple, it allows us to introduce the concept of mapping of content.
 Let's consider the following question:

 **How do we decide to transform `text` to `span`?**

 Well, for a React or Vue application, this would be a span.
-But
-for a react-native app, this would be a `<Text>` tag.
-We need
-to specify a way to map universal node types into framework (and
-language) specific content.
+But for a react-native app, this would be a `<Text>` tag.
+We need to specify a way to map universal node types into framework (and language) specific content.

-This requirement introduces the next utility in the component
-generator toolbelt: the `resolver` which need to be configured
-to transform generic types into framework specific types.
+This requirement introduces the next utility in the component generator toolbelt: the `resolver` which need to be configured to transform generic types into framework specific types.

 The resolver also transforms attributes of generic nodes: